England boasts some incredible National Trails – each network path is uniquely spectacular with diverse and beautiful landscapes.

 A walk or cycle along the South Downs Way is relatively easy for anyone that’s moderately fit.
 Walking 12 to 15 miles a day, it will take 8 or 9 days to walk the whole sections of this National Trail.

 A visit to this place will expose you to the grass-covered hills and many other natural remarkable landscapes of South Downs.
+Check out these South Downs holiday cottages and lux up your trip!

 Cycling the South Downs Way